The sleeping bank deposit customer - It is time to wake-up

 Then it is estimated the deposit system would generate $137.25 billion in annual income for all U.S. domestic depositors or $531 for every adult in the U.S.

 We make simplifying assumptions about the percentage of deposits beyond the typically no-interest rate demand checking accounts and an estimate of deposit account rate increases.
 This will happen if bank customers actively shop their bank deposit accounts.
 See our notes for the analysis.
+Admittedly, deposit balances change over time.
+This example provides a relative "Bigger than a bread basket" perspective as to the significance of aggregate U.S. deposits when it comes to consumers optimizing their interest yields.

 Also, some banks will break with the deposit rate inertia herd.
 That is, some banks have a higher need for loan funding in the short term.
 Thus, some banks will more quickly move up their deposit rates to attract funding for their higher-rate loans.